hbkworld/streaming-spec/complex_types.md

           "dataType": "double",* dcAmplitude: The amplitude of the DC component.
   * cycleCount: The number of cycles in the window (according to IEC 61000-4-7)
-  * harmonicCount: The number of harmonic orders (0 ...
-(MAX_HARMONIC_ORDERS = 50)).
-- an array of structures with information about the heamonics.
+- an dynamic array of structures with information about the heamonics.
   * amplitude: Amplitude of the n-th hramonics
   * phase: Phase of the n-th hramonics